wishy78/DevOps-Course-Bank-API/README.md

 You should get a prompt from VSCode to use the newly added virtual environment.
 Agree to it.

 If you do not see a prompt, press `Cmd/Ctrl + Shift + P` and run `Python: Select Interpreter`.
-Select the python.exe in the newly created `.venv` directory.
+Select the Python executable in the new `.venv` directory, which is `./.venv/Scripts/python.exe` on Windows or `./.venv/bin/python` on a Mac.

 To launch the API, run the following: